 Validation

 Validation is an essential part of communicating acceptance in your important relationships.
-It helps your daughter and others to know that you understand her emotions, thoughts, and where she’s coming from.
+It helps your teen and others to know that you understand their emotions, thoughts, and where they are coming from.

 Self-validation

 Many of the teens we work with at Sunrise have spent years invalidating themselves.
-She’s told herself that she’s stupid for feeling an emotion, that she’s weird to be upset, that she’s weak because she cried, and that she shouldn’t feel the emotions that she does.
-These thoughts lead her to feelings of shame and self-hatred.
+They have told themself that they are stupid for feeling an emotion, that they are weird to be upset, that they are weak because they cried, and that they shouldn’t feel the emotions that they do.
+These thoughts lead them to feelings of shame and self-hatred.

-Using the middle path skills to teach her how to validate herself and her emotions helps to reverse those destructive feelings.
-You can teach your daughter self-validation by helping her understand that it’s okay to feel upset and be hurting, and she can still make good decisions in the midst of these painful emotions.
-In time, she’ll be able to do this on her own.
+Using the middle path skills to teach them how to validate themself and their emotions helps to reverse those destructive feelings.
+You can teach your son or daughter self-validation by helping them understand that it’s okay to feel upset and be hurting, and they can still make good decisions in the midst of these painful emotions.
+In time, they’ll be able to do this on their own.

 Sunrise Example